BenjaminRains/mdc_analytics/scripts/validation/payment_split/docs/unearned_income_report_readme.md

 ## Business Context

 Unearned income represents money received by the practice that has not yet been "earned" by providing dental services.
-This includes:
+In OpenDental, these are represented by **non-zero** UnearnedType values in the paysplit table:

-- **Prepayments** (UnearnedType = 288): Payments received before procedures are performed (10.9% of splits)
+- **Prepayments** (UnearnedType = 288): Payments received before procedures are performed (0.67% of splits)
-- **Treatment Plan Prepayments** (UnearnedType = 439): Deposits specifically for treatment plans (0.2% of splits)
+- **Treatment Plan Prepayments** (UnearnedType = 439): Deposits specifically for treatment plans (0.02% of splits)
-- **Other Unearned Types**: Any other non-zero UnearnedType values
+- **Other Unearned Types**: Any other non-zero UnearnedType values defined in the definition table

+**IMPORTANT**: UnearnedType = 0 (99.31% of splits) is NOT classified as unearned income in OpenDental.
+It is the default payment type and does not appear in the definition table.
+Only payments with UnearnedType > 0 should be considered true unearned income for analysis purposes.

+As confirmed in the OpenDental manual:
+1. The UnearnedType field is specifically used to "designate a split as Unearned/Prepayment"
+2. Regular payments (Type 0) are handled differently from unearned income in the system
+3. Income transfers can move unallocated income to unearned types, but this is an explicit process
+4. The OpenDental UI only shows unearned types (288, 439) in unearned income reports and totals

 Tracking unearned income is critical for:
 1. Accurate financial reporting